 Muscle cramps almost always quit on their own.
 But that doesn’t mean you have to let them do it in their own time.
 When a muscle cramp strikes, there are a few things you can do to shorten the duration of the pain.
 And since muscle cramps can recur, often several times in a row, you may want to use one or more of these techniques after a cramp; it could relax the muscle enough to prevent it from locking up again.

 - If you can stand to do it, stretching during a cramp can cut the muscle spasm short by helping to relax the affected muscle.
-To the right, I describe a few stretches recommended for relieving painful cramps.

 - Applying heat or cold can relax cramped muscles and ease the pain associated with them.
 You may want to experiment to find the method that works best for you, but generally speaking, using a hot pack (such as a heating pad or a warm, damp towel) or soaking in a hot bath will help to relax tight muscles.
 An ice pack will be more effective at reducing pain and inflammation, especially in the day or so after a cramp subsides.